 Let me guess: your beach holiday requires Koh Samui’s best time of year: the most sunshine, least cloud cover and fewest possible drops of rain?
 No problem.
 And did you want pretty pictures instead of tedious charts?
 Done.

-For your anecdotal reference, I’ve tried-and-tested every month of Koh Samui’s climate over the past nineteen years.
+What do I know?
+For your anecdotal reference, I’ve tried and tested every month of Koh Samui’s climate over the past nineteen years.
 I’ve researched and written The Koh Samui Guide for ten years – truly the guidebook I’d give my very best friends.
 For statistical precision, I’ve spent quality time with eight years of Koh Samui weather averages and a spreadsheet.
 As such, I can hereby suggest when is best (weather-wise) to visit Koh Samui.